yashigani/YSViewer/README.md

 # Install

 ## Manually
-Drag and Drop `Stop-Walking-iPhone` directory to your project.
+Drag and Drop `YSViewer` directory to your project.

 # Licence
 MIT Licene